racheleckenrod/griefSupport/README.md

-just created branch copyWorkingMaster to sort this mess out fully forgot to checkout the branch I made after I got here
+just created branch copyWorkingMaster to sort this mess out fully forgot to checkout the branch I made after I got here Now I am on HurryUp and picking apart what needs to be done